Ise Lyfe

 Ise Lyfe (pronounced "Ice Life"), born Isaac Patrick-Francis Brown, is a spoken word and hip-hop artist as well as an educator, community organizer, and activist in his native Oakland, California.
-He won the 2001 National Poetry Slam Competition and appeared on Russell Simmons' Def Poetry Jam performing a piece entitled Popular Dirt on HBO.
+He appeared on Russell Simmons' Def Poetry Jam performing a piece entitled Popular Dirt on HBO.
 He appeared in a one-man show based on his book Pistols and Prayers, and wrote another one-person show called Who's Krazy?.
 He has also presented a multi-media conceptual art project, Brighter than Blight.

 From 2008 to 2011 he was a member of the Cultural Affairs Commission for the city of Oakland.
 He won the Soul of Oakland award in 2012.
 He was featured along with several other Oakland artists in the book Oakland in Popular Memory by Matt Werner.

 Early life

 Childhood and Family Life

 Ise Lyfe was born to Sharon and Francis Brown on December 28, 1982.
 He has two younger siblings named Erin and Constance Brown.
 His parents separated in 1990.
 Lyfe and his sisters were raised by their mother in East Oakland's so-called "Brookfield Village", a low to lower middle income working class community near the city's southern border.
 He attended Fruitvale Elementary School where he would first be introduced to poetry through the works of Langston Hughes, He competed in and won citywide oratorical festivals performing the works of writers from the Harlem Renaissance in the 5th and 6th grade.
 He attended Montera Junior High School (Now Montera Middle School) in the Oakland Hills/Montclair area where he was bussed to a higher economic school.
 He began rapping in junior high school.